 When I’m not working, I’m probably with my husband and son.
 I’m a Green Bay Packers owner, lifelong St. Louis Cardinals fan, craft beer lover, and Golden Girls, enthusiast.
 When I have time and energy, I also blog at Cooking With Vinyl, which pairs my passions for cooking and listening to LPs.
 I have five tattoos, hate cantaloupe, and just don’t understand why anyone would choose the Rolling Stones over the Beatles.

-Maintain Balance.
+Remain Authentic.
 Prioritize Quality.
 Be Creative.
 Have Fun.

-Remain Authentic.
 Never Stop Learning.
 Educate Others.

 DON'T MISS A THING